Travel and Expatriation in Africa

 It’s important to distinguish between cities where tourists are not advised at all, due to the risk of being mugged all over the city, and cities where crime is concentrated in certain areas.

 For example, the current economic, political and social situation in Caracas, combined with the poverty of its inhabitants, make this the most dangerous city in the world.
 The homicide rate is one of the highest, if not the highest, in the world.
 Some police forces are corrupt, and mugging and theft rates are extremely high.
 Wars between cartels and between cartels and police can break out in any part of the city.
-The removal rate is highest in upmarket neighborhoods.
+The kidnapping rate is highest in the upscale neighborhoods.

 On the other hand, some cities have extremely high crime and danger rates.
 However, crime and danger are concentrated almost exclusively in certain neighborhoods, while other parts of these cities are very touristy and quite safe.
 It’s essential to find out all you can about certain cities before you go.